Your questions, answered

 How much is travel insurance?

-From 1st January 2019 the cost of travel insurance is £51.00 per person for overseas trips of up to 10 days.
+From 1st January 2019 the cost of travel insurance is £53.00 per person for overseas trips of up to 10 days.
 Further details and policy wording are available from our office or see our Travel With Us page on this website.

 What can we expect to pay for channel crossings for the Jumbulance?